 Grants and Other Types of Financial Aid

-Parents also suggested looking at what semesters are covered by the Pell Grant.
+Parents suggested looking at what semesters are covered by the Pell Grant.

-“For 2019-20 maximum Pell is $6195 so the amount you listed here is likely the amount of Pell that will be applied to the 2019-2020 school year.
-Maximum Pell for 2020-2021 is $6345.
-You will need to know if the school year is fall/ spring/ summer or summer/fall/spring to see what semesters are being covered by each year’s award,” — Holly
+“For 2022-23 maximum Pell is $6495 so the amount you listed here is likely the amount of Pell that will be applied to the 2022-23 school year.
+You will need to know if the school year is fall/ spring/ summer or summer/fall/spring to see what semesters are being covered by each year’s award.” —Holly

 In response to a question about having a child who drops below full-time status, one parent explained how it would affect the FAFSA and EFC.